 All parents and guardians should be made aware when video or photographic equipment is used during workshops, rehearsals or performances and written consent should be gained.
-Parents and carers are able to withdraw permission at any time and data will be held in compliance with PEOPLE'S THEATRE COLLECTIVE's GDPR policy.
+Parents and carers can withdraw permission at any time and data will be held in compliance with PEOPLE'S THEATRE COLLECTIVE'S GDPR policy.